Gambling Laws In Canada

 What Is The Kahnawake Gaming Commission?

 The Kahnawake Gaming Commission handles the licensing and regulation for gambling activities within the Mohawk Territory of Kahnawake.
 In short, it is an example of the many different individual provinces that are charged with handling their own gambling markets.
-This gaming commission licenses Bodog and their sister brands, the largest Canadian online casino and sportsbook providers.
+This gaming commission licenses Bodog and their sister brands, the largest Canadian online sportsbook and casino providers.